andersblomqvist/andersblomqvist/README.md

 #### About me
 * Currently in my 3rd year of Computer Science studies at KTH in Stockholm, Sweden.
-* Started with coding as a hobby back when I was around 13 because I wanted to make diamonds out of dirt my friends Minecraft server.
+* Started with coding as a hobby back when I was around 13 because I wanted to make diamonds out of dirt on my friends Minecraft server.
 * Sometimes I actually develop real Minecraft mods, check them out here: https://www.curseforge.com/members/br4nder5/projects, or here on my git

 <!--